What are the different types of Tarot cards?

-The three tarot card spread is the one of the most simple tarot card spread.
-Three cards are spread out and they represent the past, present and future.
-This spread can be used for a general reading but works best when answering a specific question.
+The three tarot card spread is one of the most simple tarot card spread.
+Three cards are spread out and they represent the past, present, and future.
+This spread can be used for general reading but works best when answering a specific question.
 For example, if you have a specific issue in your life, the three card spread will tell you how time will affect it.
 The first card tells you what effect the past had on the issue and how it came about.
 The second card explains the situation at present and what is standing in your way.
 The third card describes the future and how best to solve the problem and move on.

 Celtic Cross Spread

 The Celtic Cross is probably the best known and most popular tarot card spread.
 The Celtic Cross is divided into two sections: the cross on the left and the staff on the right.
-The cross is made up of six cards and the staff is made up on four.
+The cross is made up of six cards and the staff is made up of four.

 Two crosses make up the cross section: the central one, made up of two cards, and the larger one surrounding it, made up of four cards.
 The smaller cross represents what is most important to you at the time of the reading.
 The larger cross is made up of two lines that overlay the smaller one.
 The horizontal line represents time.
 The vertical line represents your conscious mind.